 - Layout: There are several types of containers in Perspective.
 Each has its own set of position attributes for the components inside it, which is similar to the Vision Relative vs Anchored constraints.
 There is more than just X, Y, width, and height now.

 - Page: This is a new concept for Perspective.
 Instead of having a Vision Client with multiple windows open at the same time, you open a single Page at a time and navigate by switching pages.
 Each page has its own main View and any docked Views you want.

 - Session: A session is the Perspective equivalent to a Vision Client, except it runs in the browser instead of using Java.
 You can have multiple browser tabs open using the same session.

 - StyleClasses: Style Classes are new too.
-These are groups of settings like text color and size, margins, and more.
+These are groups of settings like text color, text size, and margins.
 They use CSS and can be bound to components for very dynamic styling across your project.

 Perspective Design Considerations

 With Perspective, it's more important than ever to have a plan before you start designing.
 Here is a short list of the things you want to think about before starting to build you visualization system.
 Note that this assumes you already have your Tags, database, and other Gateway items taken care of.

 - Make a flowchart of your project.
 How will users navigate, and what is the tree structure for your pages and popups?

 - Make a visual outline of each page.
 What docked windows do you want?
 What will you navigation look like?